moonbitlang/moonbit-textbook/docs/05-trees.md

 assert(tail == enqueue(empty(), 2))
 ```

-we've added 1 and 2 to an empty queue.
-Then, when we try to dequeue an element, we should get `Some(1)`, and what's left should be equivalent to adding 2 to an empty queue.
+We've added $1$ and $2$ to an empty queue.
+Then, when we try to dequeue an element, we should get `Some(1)`, and what's left should be equivalent to adding $2$ to an empty queue.

 Let's return to the implementation of our breadth-first traversal.